dair-ai/ML-Course-Notes/README.md

 2) Write your notes, preferably in a Google document, Notion document, or GitHup repo.
 3) We care about quality, so make sure to revise your notes before submitting.
 4) Once you are finished, open a PR here.

-5) Any problems with notes?
+If you encounter any problems with the notes?
 Reach out to the authors of the notes and open issue here.

 If you have any questions, open an issue or reach out to me on [Twitter](https://twitter.com/omarsar0).